 |Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 GRADE EXPLANATION: The University earns a C for its policies.
 There is a clearly stated commitment to free speech.
 The university has an anti-disruption policy which prohibits students (and other people) from blocking, obstructing, disrupting or interrupting speech (e.g. events, displays) on campus.
 The University has at least one speech code.
 The university does not provide funding and other resources to groups, departments, committees, commissions or other bodies that engage in ideological advocacy.
-The University earns an C for its practices.
-The University's commitment to free speech has not been tested recently, though it's policy framework could enable censorship.
+The University earns a B for its practices.
+The University defended free expression against calls to cancel a scheduled debate on campus.

 The Queen’s University Student Code of Conduct says the following about free speech: